 The best student credit cards in Canada can help you build your credit score on a modest budget and offset the dent made by student loans.

-In an effort to entice young customers, most student cards offer zero fees, cash back, rewards programs, and basic insurance coverage.
-But you’ll have to supply proof of enrollment or a student visa to qualify.
+In an effort to entice young customers, most student cards are no-fee cards and offer cash back, rewards programs, and basic insurance coverage.
+But you'll have to supply proof of enrollment or a student visa to qualify.

 We've studied the data and determined the top three student credit cards in Canada: